newville/wxmplot/doc/comparisons.rst

 more complex components and manipulate the plot as needed, assuming that you know the `matplotlib` programming interface.

 In :ref:`ch_overview`, a brief comparison of :mod:`matplotlib.pyplot` and :mod:`wxmplot.plot` is given and will not repeated here.
 From the point of view of "brevity" and "beauty", these are approximately equal.
-The `matplotlib` API is certainly much more common, and deliberately mimics the plotting functions in `Matlab`, so will be familiar to many people. mod:`wxmplot.plot` puts a lot more arguments into a small number of function calls.
+The `matplotlib` API is certainly much more common, and deliberately mimics the plotting functions in `Matlab`, so will be familiar to many people.  :mod:`wxmplot.plot` puts a lot more arguments into a small number of function calls, which can be convenient but also somewhat harder to remember what all the options are.
+The nature of plotting means there are many potential optional arguments, and how those are accessed almostly certainly means a large number of methods or keyword arguments.

 Plots made with `matplotlib.pyplot` have limited interactivity and customizability after the plot is displayed with its Navigation Toolbar.
 The